This post contains affiliate links.

 The baking soda acts as a mild abrasive and will clean and whiten the bowl without scratching the porcelain.

-For stubborn stains try leaving the baking soda to work overnight and then scrub in the morning.
+For stubborn stains try leaving the baking soda to work overnight and then scrubbing in the morning.

 Dad’s Tip: Baking soda will often leave behind a film of white residue.
 This can be eliminated with a quick spray of vinegar and a wipe of a cloth.

-Baking soda is one of the most effective cleaning ingredients available and has many uses within the bathroom.
+Baking soda is one of the most effective cleaning ingredients available and has many uses in the bathroom.

 It is also known as bicarbonate of soda, pearlash, or saleratus and was even used by the Ancient Egyptians.